taliesinb/floatworld/README.markdown

 Objects can be introduced into the environment to interact with the creatures.

+## Screenshot

+Here are two rather contextless screenshots.
+It's easier to encourage you to play around for yourself with the code than to explain what everything is in detail -- although I need to write a comprehensive tutorial before that is realistic.

+[demo-12-16-2010.png]

+[frogs-12-16-2010.png]

 ## Building floatworld

 I use Qt Creator as my IDE (it's pretty good, and integrates cleanly with various Qt tools).